 Ramos Coalition Boasts of Lead; Death Toll Rises

-Complete, official results from Monday's election are expected in three weeks.
+Complete, official results from Monday’s election are expected in three weeks.
 Early, unofficial tallies by media and church groups showed Ramos-backed candidates leading for 10 Senate seats.
-Fewer than 8 percent of precincts were tabulated nationally.

 Voters on Monday chose 12 senators, 204 members of the House of Representatives and thousands of local officials.
+Candidates included Mrs. Marcos and her son, Ferdinand Marcos Jr.

 ``If the early election results hold, and we are confident they will even improve, then the people have given the president a resounding approval for his economic and political reforms,″ Torres said.